DevExpress/dotnet-eud/interface-elements-for-web/articles/scheduler/appointment-management/edit-an-appointment.md

 ![EditMenuOpen](../../../images/img8233.png)

 > [!NOTE]
 > The appointment's context menu can also contain the **Edit Series** and **Restore Default State** menu items.
 This means that an appointment is a part of a recurring appointment series.
-See [Make a Series of Recurring Appointments](make-a-series-of-recurring-appointments.md) For more information.
+See [Make a Series of Recurring Appointments](make-a-series-of-recurring-appointments.md) for more information.

 ## <a name="editappointmentdialog"/>Edit Appointment Dialog
 To invoke the **Edit Appointment** dialog, select **Open** in an appointment's [context menu](#contextmenu).
 This dialog's usual appearance is illustrated below.